-Matthew Weil is director of BPC’s Elections Project.
+Matthew Weil is director of the Bipartisan Policy Center’s Elections Project where he is responsible for all of the organization’s voting-related policy development efforts at the state and federal level, the Business Alliance for Effective Democracy, and collaborations with social media platforms to provide authoritative election information to voters.
 Prior to joining BPC in February 2013, he worked at the Department of the Treasury on domestic finance issues in the office of public affairs.
-Previously, he served as a research and policy analyst at the U.S. Election Assistance Commission, working on National Voter Registration Act regulations, drafting congressionally-mandated reports, and directing the Election Management Guidelines program.
-He also served as a staff member on the AEI-Brookings Election Reform Project.
+He also previously served as a research and policy analyst at the U.S. Election Assistance Commission and as a research assistant at the American Enterprise Institute.

 Weil earned a Master of Science in Government Analytics degree from Johns Hopkins University and a BA in Philosophy, Politics, and Economics from the University of Pennsylvania.

 We want people with integrity--and who can believe their own eyes--to stay in these roles If elections are only "fair" when your party wins, that's not a democracy.
 Commissioner Knudson understood that https://t.co/elzBeeNUFi